vitamincheng/summary/source/CH2/Section23.rst

  | *Purity, when reported, ranges from 99 to 99.99%.
 Acidity (as hydrochloric acid) may be up to 5 mg/kg.
 The maximum concentration of water in these grades of dichloromethane is 100 mg/kg.*

-Chemical safety: peroxide formation in 2-propanol `https://cen.acs.org/articles/94/i31/Chemical-safety-peroxide-formation-isopropanol.html <https://cen.acs.org/articles/94/i31/Chemical-safety-peroxide-formation-isopropanol.html>`_
+Chemical safety: peroxide formation in 2-propanol `Link <https://cen.acs.org/articles/94/i31/Chemical-safety-peroxide-formation-isopropanol.html>`_

  | *We suggest that diisopropyl ether, a well-known peroxidizable substance, formed during refluxing of 2-propanol with magnesium.
 Our results indicate that the first distillation performed without a Vigreux column was not sufficient, while an additional second distillation led to complete removal of all of the formed peroxidizable substance.*